-Pages for Pediatrics — Brand identity, art direction, and illustration for a nonprofit that makes children’s books about pediatric illnesses and disabilities.
+Pages for Pediatrics — Visual branding for a nonprofit that makes children’s books for pediatric patients

 Year